Looking Closely at the Growth Curve for Surface Oncology Inc. (SURF)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SURF starting from Atlas Venture Fund IX, L.P., who sale 1,700,000 shares at the price of $18.10 back on Dec 17.
-After this action, Atlas Venture Fund IX, L.P. now owns 2,945,453 shares of Surface Oncology Inc., valued at $30,770,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SURF starting from ROSS ROBERT W., who sale 2,000 shares at the price of $12.25 back on Jan 15.
+After this action, ROSS ROBERT W. now owns 89,000 shares of Surface Oncology Inc., valued at $24,500 using the latest closing price.

 Stock Fundamentals for SURF